eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 * |NOT_REJECTED| specifies that the samples were not rejected.

-* |REJECTED_BY_SAMPLES_LIMIT| specifies the samples were rejected because there is no enough resources to stored them and the system should guarantee the free resources are available for other samples.
+* |REJECTED_BY_SAMPLES_LIMIT| specifies that the samples were rejected because there were not enough resources to stored them.
+  This can happen even when there are free resources if those resources must be guaranteed to be available for other samples.
-  This situation occurs at lower RTPS communication layer and it happens when there are still samples with lower sequence number without being received and there is no enough resources for all of them because |max_samples-api| was reached.
+  This situation, which arises in the RTPS layer, occurs when there are yet to be received samples with lower sequence number and there is not enough resources for all of them (because |max_samples-api| has been reached).

 * |REJECTED_BY_INSTANCES_LIMIT| specifies that the samples were rejected because there were not enough resources to allocate the samples' instances.